Sabanci Renewables

 Here are some of the specific environmental advantages of solar power plants:

-• They require little water - a valuable resource globally.
+• They require little water usage.

 • They have a long lifespan and can generate electricity for many years.